Ruhani Sharma

 Ruhani Sharma is an Indian actress and model who primarily works in Telugu films.
 She made her acting debut in with the Tamil film Kadaisi Bench Karthi (2017) and received praise for her lead role in Chi La Sow (2018), marking her Telugu debut.
 Sharma then appeared in films like HIT: The First Case (2020) and Nootokka Jillala Andagadu (2021).
 In 2019, she made her Malayalam debut with Kamala.
+She has also appeared in Punjabi music videos.

 Early life

 Ruhani Sharma was born and brought up in Solan, Himachal Pradesh.
-Graduated from Punjab University, Chandigarh.
+She graduated from Panjab University, Chandigarh.